communitiesuk/auto-ml-pipeline/README.md

 See the [MLflow docs](https://mlflow.org/docs/latest/index.html) for more details.

-### Optional steps: select features, custom pre-processing steps, and shortened labels for evaluation plots
+## Optional steps: select features, custom pre-processing steps, and shortened labels for evaluation plots

+### Select specific features

 You can create a list of features to filter the input data as a hyperparameter step which can be used to see if a smaller subset of features improves model performance.